Get a heat pump. Save money, help the climate!

 2. Heat pumps work in cold climates

-Cold-climate air-source pump technology is designed to heat in temperatures as low as -31 C. Additional heating is useful in temperatures below -20 C. The countries with the highest per capita heat pump use are Finland, Norway and Sweden — all with cold winters!
+Cold-climate air-source pump technology is designed to heat in temperatures as low as -31 C and most cold temperature heat pumps comes with conventional resistance backup for temperatures below that.
+The countries with the highest per capita heat pump use are Finland, Norway and Sweden — all with cold winters!

 3. Heat pumps are climate winners